Biased Dreams

 512×512 is interesting but lacks texture for print.
 We used SUPIR, a diffusion-based upscaler on an SDXL backbone, to bring them to 2048×2048.

 SUPIR isn't interpolation — it hallucinates new detail guided by the source.
 At 4× it adds grain and texture that feel like they belong.
-It's not upscaling so much as imagining what the detail would have been.

 # SUPIR upscale: 512 → 2048